-On the other hand, steel frame is adherently not energy efficient.
+On the other hand, steel frames are adherently not energy efficient.

 Steel conducts heat 300 to 400 times faster than wood, reducing the insulating properties of wall insulation by 60 percent.
 This occurs due to a phenomenon known as thermal bridging, in which heat takes the most conductive path to exit your building.

 What do we mean by that?
 Well, for steel buildings the most conductive path is steel.
 Therefore, all of your heat is exiting the building through the framing.

 To help combat this energy loss, you can use extra insulation or insulation materials with a higher rating.
 Spacing the steel studs further apart in the walls also helps by creating fewer thermal bridges.

 3. Time & Cost Efficiency

 As mentioned previously, a post frame building system doesn’t require as many load-bearing walls to achieve structural integrity.
 This equates to fewer material costs, less time spent framing and building, and less labor.
 You can imagine what that could mean to your bottom line.

 We can’t speak for our competitors, but what we do know is that we can design and engineer for structural integrity, but it’s our contractors and construction crews that bring it to life.

 Any builder will explain this to you...the price of your building will depend on what options you choose.
 We’ve covered this before, but here is a good recap: If you choose a standard building (no bells or whistles), you’re looking at spending around $15 per square foot, but if you decide to add overhangs, multiple windows, cupolas and multiple sliding doors your price will be around $45 per square foot.